DavidSpurlock/DavidSpurlock/README.md

 - 👋 I like tacos and chorro's but not flan
 - 👀 I’m interested in "spending 30 minutes a day learning something new"
-- 🌱 I’m currently learning VS suite ffor InfoSec and how to publish web apps Google Developers & GitHub
+- 🌱 I’m currently learning VS suite for InfoSec and how to publish web apps Google Developers & GitHub
 - 💞️ I’m looking to collaborate on Security Gadgets!!!
 - 📫 How to reach me on my communication device.